-Part I: 1 e need to provide landrace wheat seed: Research and study on wheat for ole wheat products Chapter 1 A history of wheat on the American continent.
+Part I: The need to provide landrace wheat seed: Research and study on wheat for whole wheat products Chapter 1 A history of wheat on the American continent.
 11 Chapter 2 Consequences of the decision to refine hard red wheat from the Plains states, by roller milling, from 1880 onwards.
 15 Chapter 3 A study on wheat appropriate for organic agriculture and whole wheat products in California.
 19 Chapter 4 Making whole wheat bread again after 125 years of refined flour bread.
 29 Chapter 5 Making landrace wheat seed available in California and the founding of the Whole Grain Connection, non-profit.
 31 Chapter 6 Local Organic Landrace wheat, from farm to market is feasible.
-33 i Introduction - need for landrace program as part of localized organic wheat supply infrastructure and the elements of a landrace program. ii Implementation and funding localized organic landrace wheat programs.
+33 Part II: anic landrace wheat programs to accommodate sustainable ure and local whole wheat products.
+35 i Introduction - need for landrace program as part of localized organic wheat supply infrastructure and the elements of a landrace program.
+37 ii Implementation and funding localized organic landrace wheat programs.
 41 References 43